Tip: You can use filters for better results

 - Enter "contractId" as a primary identifier.

-- What we do now, is to start to add the so-called Object fields by clicking on the plus button inside the middle section.
-Let's start to add our first field which will be labeled "Type of contract".
+- What we do now, is to start to add the fields by clicking on the Plus button inside the middle section.

-- The field should be available inside the X-Pool and should be searchable inside the X-Pool, therefore we activate both toggles for that field.
+- The fields you add should all be available inside the X-Pool and should all be searchable inside the X-Pool, therefore you activate both toggles.

 - Select "Text" as a field type.